0

 Check out what’s going on in the world of Neurodivergence on Instagram!

-This is alexithymia.
-And it's incredibly common in autistic people.
+This is such a common story in late-diagnosed autistic adults.